engine-bay/persistence/README.md

 }
 ```

-When you've created your module's DbContexts, you will need add them to your module's registration class, such as this:
+When you've created your module's DbContexts, you will need to create a [CQRSDatabaseConfiguration](EngineBay.Persistence/CQRSDatabaseConfiguration.cs) object in your module's setup class that will register the contexts.
+For example:

 ```cs
 namespace EngineBay.Blueprints